epinio/docs/docs/installation/install_epinio_cli.md

 ## Verify Downloaded Files

+This is done using the `cosign` tool.
+The following commands were tested using cosign version 2.1.1.

 ### Verify File Checksum Signature

 Instead of signing all release assets, Epinio signs a checksums file containing the different